burschc/CEN3031-Project-Group92/sprints/sprint1.md

 As a frequent visitor of UF, I want to know when parking restrictions are lifted so that I don’t waste time paying for parking.

 ## Issues Planned to Address
+We planned for sprint one to essentially allow for us to get our bearings properly with Go and Typescript, and generally get everything set up for future sprints.
+As such, we primarily hoped to get Issues 1, 2, and 3 done, as they act as set up for both front and back end, and would connect them together.
+Other issues past the first three are mostly future plans and functionality we would hope to get to in a future sprint.
 ## Issues Completed

 ## Explanation for Issues not Completed